Running Towards Chaos

 You Will Learn...

-Following these actions President Barack Obama, Katie Couric, and Anderson Cooper honored Natalie for her role as a first responder.
-Improper Bostonian magazine named Dr. Stavas one of “Boston’s Best" and The Boston Globe awarded her with “2013 Bostonian of the Year” - an honor bestowed upon those that shape the biggest story of the year in a remarkable way.
+Following this event, President Barack Obama, Katie Couric, and Anderson Cooper honored her for her actions.
+Improper Bostonian magazine named Dr. Stavas one of “Boston’s Best” and The Boston Globe awarded her with “2013 Bostonian of the Year” – an honor bestowed upon those that shape the biggest story of the year in a remarkable way.

-After the bombings Dr. Stavas increased her efforts in preventing childhood violence and improving the health of urban communities.
-She is a mentor for Sole Train- a non-profit organization guiding inner-city youth on a path towards their full potential through running.
-She is also the medical advisor for the Appalachian Mountain Club, helping improve the health of children by getting them outside.
+After the bombings, Dr. Stavas increased her efforts in preventing childhood violence.
+She became a weekly medical contributor for Boston’s Fox 25- discussing issues affecting children and young adults, a mentor for Sole Train- a non-profit guiding inner-city youth on a path towards their full potential through running.
+In early 2014 she helped partner Prescription for the Outdoors with Boston Medical Center’s pediatric team.

-Dr. Stavas’ work goes beyond borders- traveling to Haiti throughout the year she provides medical care to children and helps strengthen the fragile medical infrastructure.
+This advocacy goes beyond borders- traveling to Haiti throughout the year Dr. Stavas provided medical care to children and helped strengthen their fragile medical infrastructure.
 A documentary featuring this work as a medical pioneer premiered at the 2014 South by Southwest film festival.

-She has been featured in Runners World, The New York Times, LA Times, The Boston Globe, The New Yorker, Time and People Magazine.
+Dr. Stavas has been featured in Runner’s World, The New York Times, LA Times, The Boston Globe, The New Yorker, Time, and People magazine.